kolappannathan/closed-source-license/README.md

 # Closed Source License
-A simple license for closed source projects
+A simple license for use in closed source projects.

 ## License Text